chanikayay/online-resume/README.md

 # online-resume
-My first online resume using only HTML
+My first time creating a website using HTML.